flutter/website/src/docs/development/platform-integration/c-interop.md

 EOF
 ```

-On iOS, you need to tell xcode to statically link the file:
+On iOS, you need to tell Xcode to statically link the file:

  1. In Xcode, open `Runner.xcworkspace`.
  2. Add the C/C++/Objective-C/Swift